GUT-AI/gut-ai/components/README.md

 __Description:__ Enhance Developer Experience to make it developer-friendly for almost anyone who can write code at any level.

 __Aims:__
-* User-friendly User Interfaces and Dashboards
+* User-friendly User Interface (UI) and Dashboards
 * Separation of concerns
 * User-friendly configurations (e.g. using `yaml` and `json`)